pierreDev33/crawler.ninja/README.md

  follow directly the redirection, default is false.
 - userAgent          : String, defaults to "node-crawler/[version]"
 - referer            : String, if truthy sets the HTTP referer header
+- domainBlackList    : The list of domains to avoid to crawl (an array of String).
+The default list is in the file :  /default-lists/domain-black-list.js
 - proxyList          : The list of proxy to use for each crawler request (see below).